Knowledge base

 Energy label A or higher

 Can you go higher than energy label A?
 Yes, you can.
-There are energy labels such as A+, A++ and even A++++ that show how extremely energy efficient a home can be.
-This means that your home performs even better in terms of energy efficiency and sustainability:
+There are energy labels such as A+, A++ and even A++++ that show how extremely energy efficient a house can be.
+This means that your house performs even better in terms of energy efficiency and sustainability:

-• Energy label A+: homes with this label feature additional energy-saving measures, such as thicker insulation or more efficient heating systems.
-Energy consumption here is between 75 and 105 kWh per square meter per year.
+• Energy label A+: houses with this energy label feature additional energy-saving measures, such as thicker insulation or more efficient heating systems.
+The property energy consumption here is between 75 and 105 kWh per square meter per year.

-• Energy label A++: this label shows that your home performs even better, with energy consumption between 50 and 75 kWh per square meter.
-These are often homes with advanced installations, such as HR++ glass and balanced ventilation.
+• Energy label A++: this label shows that your energy performance is even better, with energy consumption between 50 and 75 kWh per square meter.
+These are often houses with advanced installations, such as HR++ glass and balanced ventilation.

 • Energy label A+++: houses with this label are almost energy neutral.
 That means they use less than 50 kWh per square meter per year.
 Here, solar energy and heat pumps, for example, are used, so you need almost no external energy.

-Want to lift your home to a higher energy label?
-By making smart investments, such as extra insulation, installing more solar panels or applying sustainable energy solutions, you not only make your home more sustainable, but also more valuable.
+Want to lift your house to a higher energy label?
+By making smart investments, such as extra insulation, installing more solar panels or applying sustainable energy solutions.
+You make your house more sustainable, but also more valuable.
 This way, you contribute to a greener world and enjoy lower energy costs.

 Energy label B